tub-cv-group/conclugen/README.md

 1. Clone the repository

-2. Before running the script, set the following environment variables and make sure the directories exist and you have write access:

-    - If you want to log to CometML, also set `COMET_API_KEY` to your CometML API key and `COMET_WORKSPACE` to your CometML workspace.
-In this case, you also need to uncomment the lines `- class_path: loggers.CometLogger` in `configs/conclu.yaml` and `configs/simclr.yaml`

-    The remaining environment variables will be created by the script.

-3. Assuming you have `docker` installed, you can execute from the project's directory the script:
+2. Assuming you have `docker` installed, you can execute from the project's directory the script:

     `. ./bash/run.sh model_name dataset_name`